RadmirKZN/The_self_taught_programmer/README.md

-# The_self_taught_programmer
+The_self_taught_programmer
-examples and challenges from book  "The_self_taught_programmer"  author Cory Althoff Linc to GitHub author https://github.com/calthoff
+examples and challenges from book
+"The self taught programmer" Cory Althoff